Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 Suppose that we wish to assign the $k$ active users into $b$ slots, where no two users can be assigned to the same slot.
 This is known as the scheduling problem.
 Let $X_i \in \{1,\cdots,b\}$ be the slot assignment for the $i$th user.
 If all $b \choose k$ schedules are equally likely, then $\mathbf X = (X_1, \cdots, X_k)$, i.e., the assignment of active users to the slots, is an exchangeable random sequence.
 We have $H(\mathbf X) = \log \left( {b \choose k} k! \right)$.

 Consider the problem of communicating a particular schedule to the $k$ active users where each user is only interested in learning its own slot assignment.
 For the case of $b=k$, the urn codebook would generate codewords according to uniform distribution on $[k]$.
-Therefore, we can use \eqref{eq:Theorem1_2} in Theorem \ref{thm:main} to show that the following rate is achievable
+Therefore, we can use \eqref{eq:Theorem1_2} in Theorem \ref{thm:main} to show that the following common message length is achievable

 where $D(p\|q)$ is bounded as in Theorem \ref{thm:exch}.